GoogleChrome/developer.chrome.com/site/en/blog/chrome-117-beta/index.md

 ## CSS

-This release adds five new CSS features.
+This release adds six new CSS features.
 The first three properties are part of work to enable transitions on discrete properties, [which enable entry and exit animations](/blog/entry-exit-animations/).

 ### The @starting-style rule